bratello/GoFarmTech/README.md

 # GoFarmTech Arduino based Framework for developing agriculture/industry process automation device.

 This library provides a full feautured framework for development of serverless multifunction controller which able to controll process in unstable network connection environment.
-In some of the industry processes the price of network failure is very high - e.g. watering process in agriculture.
+In some of the industry processes the cost of network failure is very high - e.g. watering process in agriculture.
 So the device should be able to handle process independently from server, but allow to communicate with the MQTT server when it's possible.
 The main keys of the framework:

  - Set of the sensor and relay classes are ready to use
  - Simple sensor registration (see example)